Motor vehicle

-A motor vehicle, also known as a motorized vehicle, automotive vehicle, automobile, or road vehicle, is a self-propelled land vehicle, commonly wheeled, that can operate on rails (such as trains or trams), does not fly (such as airplanes or helicopters), does not float on water (such as boats or ships), and is used for the transportation of people or cargo.
+A motor vehicle, also known as a motorized vehicle, automotive vehicle, automobile, or road vehicle, is a self-propelled land vehicle, commonly wheeled, that does not operate on rails (such as trains or trams), does not fly (such as airplanes or helicopters), does not float on water (such as boats or ships), and is used for the transportation of people or cargo.

 The vehicle propulsion is provided by an engine or motor, usually a gasoline/diesel internal combustion engine or an electric traction motor, or some combination of the two as in hybrid electric vehicles and plug-in hybrid vehicles.
-For legal purpose, motor vehicles are often identified within a number of vehicle classes including cars, buses, motorcycles, off-road vehicles, light trucks and regular trucks.
+For legal purposes, motor vehicles are often identified within many vehicle classes, including cars, buses, motorcycles, off-road vehicles, light trucks, and regular trucks.
 These classifications vary according to the legal codes of each country.
-ISO 3833:1977 is the standard for road vehicle types, terms and definitions.
-Typically, to avoid requiring people with disabilities from having to possess an operator's license to use one, or requiring tags and insurance, powered wheelchairs will be specifically excluded by law from being considered motor vehicles.
+ISO 3833:1977 is the standard for road vehicle types, terms, and definitions.
+Typically, to avoid requiring people with disabilities from having to possess an operator's license to use one, or requiring tags and insurance, powered wheelchairs are specifically excluded by law from being considered motor vehicles.

 As of 2011, there were more than one billion motor vehicles in use in the world, excluding off-road vehicles and heavy construction equipment.
 The US publisher Ward's estimates that as of 2019, there were 1.4 billion motor vehicles in use in the world.
 And now according to the International Organization of Motor Vehicle Manufacturers (OICA), the global number of motor vehicles in use reached around 1.55 billion by 2023, reflecting steady growth driven by rising ownership in Asia and Africa.

 Global vehicle ownership per capita in 2010 was 148 vehicles in operation (VIO) per 1000 people.
-By the end of 2024, China’s total number of registered motor vehicles surpassed 440 million, including more than 36 million new energy vehicles, according to data from the Ministry of Public Security of China.
+By the end of 2024, China's total number of registered motor vehicles surpassed 440 million, including more than 36 million new energy vehicles, according to data from the Ministry of Public Security of China.
 The United States has the highest vehicle ownership per capita in the world, with 832 vehicles in operation per 1000 people in 2016.
 Also, China became the world's largest new car market in 2009.
-In 2022, a total of 85 million cars and commercial vehicles were built, led by China which built a total of 27 million motor vehicles.
+In 2022, a total of 85 million cars and commercial vehicles were built, led by China, which built a total of 27 million motor vehicles.

 Definitions and terminology

-In 1968 the Vienna Convention on Road Traffic gave one of the first international definitions of a motor vehicle:
+In 1968, the Vienna Convention on Road Traffic gave one of the first international definitions of a motor vehicle: